 What is Omurice?

-Omurice is an omelette made with fried rice and thin, friend scrambled eggs, usually topped with ketchup.
+Omurice is an omelet made with fried rice and thin, friend scrambled eggs, usually topped with ketchup.

 - 4 eggs

 - 1 tbsp olive oil